enarjord/passivbot/docs/passivbot_modes.md

 	- `entry_cost = balance * wallet_exposure_limit * qty_pct * (1 + ratio * we_multiplier)`
 	- where `ratio = wallet_exposure / wallet_exposure_limit`

-EMAs mode uses the pos close logic common to all passivbot modes.
+Clock mode uses the pos close logic common to all passivbot modes.
 There is no entry grid and no separate auto unstucking mechanism (auto unstuck is on all the time, as it were).
-It is called EMAs mode because entry and close prices are based on EMAs.
+It is called Clock Mode because entries and cloces are on a timer.